-The official NCU policy regarding transfer students and transfer credits can be found in Appendix A.
+The official NCU policy regarding transfer students and transfer credits can be found in the Transfer Credit Information section.

 Withdrawal

 Voluntary: A student who finds it necessary to withdraw from the University after they have started attending classes should consult the Retention Coordinator in the Business Office in person to complete a Withdrawal Form & Exit Survey.
 The date on which a student notifies the University of intent to withdraw will be the date used to calculate any available refund.
 Refunds of tuition, general fee, technology fee and room charges will be calculated according to the University's Refund Policy.